pbissonho/koin.dart/README.md

 A pragmatic lightweight dependency injection framework.
 This is a port of [Koin](https://github.com/InsertKoinIO/koin) for Dart projects.

-Written in pure Dart, using functional resolution only: no proxy, no code generation, no reflection, no Flutter context.
+Written in pure Dart, using functional resolution only: no code generation, no reflection, no Flutter context.

-`Koin is a DSL, a light container and a pragmatic API`
+`Koin is a light container and a pragmatic API`

 | Package                                                                            | Pub                                                                                                    |
 | ---------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------ |